MoFEM/mofem-cephas/media/paper.md

  -->
  <!-- ![Mixed formulation on five fields for large strain elasticity.\label{fig:mix}](paper_mix.png)  -->

-  `MoFEM` incorporates all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method, i.e. relieving the user from programming complexities related to bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc. Therefore, `MoFEM`
+  `MoFEM` incorporates all aspects discussed above for *hp-adaptivity*, enabling rapid implementation of the finite element method, i.e. relieving the user from programming complexities related to bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc. Therefore, `MoFEM`